 25 Reasons to Visit Florence, Alabama

-Florence, Alabama has made Southern Living Magazine’s South’s Best Small Towns List two years in a row.
+Florence, Alabama has made Southern Living Magazine’s South’s Best Small Towns List every year.
 After spending a couple of days there, it’s easy to see why.
 Music, culture, fashion, and more, Florence has it all.
 Here are 25 reasons to visit Florence, Alabama.

 1. Ivy Green – the birthplace of Helen Keller

 Ivy Green, the childhood home, and the birthplace of Helen Keller is in Tuscumbia, Alabama.
 The National Register of Historic Places added Ivy Green In 1954.
 Can’t get enough of Helen Keller?
 Consider attending the annual Helen Keller Festival in the last week of June.

 The Frank Lloyd Wright Rosenbaum House is the only Usonian designed building by Wright in Alabama.
 The house was a wedding gift for Stanley and Mildred Rosenbaum from Rosenbaum’s parents.